-Summary estimates of 60 lifetime costs of weather dependent Renewables in Europe are set out below.
+Summarised estimates of initial overnight capital costs and 60 year lifetime costs of Weather Dependent Renewables in Europe are set out below.

-This article sets out a plausible model to assess the costs commitments made to introduce weather dependent Renewable Energy in Europe.
-The numbers that result are very significant indeed .
-The populace of Europe were never consulted as to whether they wished to commit such vast sums to the Green cause of controlling CO2 as a greenhouse gas in a futile attempt to limit further temperature rise due to greenhouse warming.
+This post assesses the costs commitments made to introduce Weather Dependent Renewable Energy in Europe.
+The expenditures that result are very significant.
+The populace of Europe were never consulted as to whether they wished to commit such vast sums to the Green cause of controlling CO2 as a greenhouse gas in a probably futile attempt to limit further temperature rise due to greenhouse warming.

-- Electricity generation by using gas-fired installations is significantly cheaper than weather dependent Renewables in terms of both initial installation Capital cost and later Operation and Maintenance costs, even when accounting for the current costs of fuel.
+- Electricity generation using Gas-fired installations is significantly cheaper than Weather Dependent Renewables in terms of both in the Capital cost of initial installation and later Operation and Maintenance costs, when accounting for the current costs of fuel.

-- 60 year life-time costs of Offshore wind power and Solar power are about 20 times more expensive than Gas-fired generation.
+- 60 year life-time costs of Offshore wind power is ~ 17 times more expensive than Gas-fired generation.

-- during the 60 year life-time Gas-fired generators have a full-time productive capacity of about ~90%, whereas the combined capacity figures for weather dependent Renewable Energy of only about 19% is achieved across all European weather dependent Renewable installations.
+- During the 60 year life-time conventional Gas-fired generators have a full-time productive capacity of about ~90%, whereas the combined capacity figures for Weather Dependent Renewable Energy of only about 18% is achieved across all European weather dependent Renewable installations.

 These notes make estimates of:

-- a presentation of the current state of installations and 2015 performance of weather dependent Renewables in Europe (28)
+- a presentation of the current state of installations and 2016 performance of Weather Dependent Renewables in the EU(28)

-- the running costs including fuel costs, if applicable, over that 60 year time period
+- the running costs including fuel costs, if applicable, over the forward 60 year time period

 - the likely combined expenditures for 60 years overall